RatimbumCode/local-ai-chatbot/README.md

 # Local AI Chatbot

-Ollama and Next.js togheter running deepseek-r1:14b 9GB model locally.
+Ollama and Next.js together running deepseek-r1:14b 9GB model locally, and other LLMs of your choice.

 ## Getting Started